Sayf al-Dawla: Wars with the Byzantines

-Early campaigns
+Sayf al-Dawla's Early Byzantine Campaigns (936–940)

 Sayf al-Dawla entered the fray against the Byzantines in 936, when he led an expedition to the aid of Samosata, at the time besieged by the Byzantines.
 A revolt in his rear forced him to abandon the campaign, and he only managed to send a few supplies to the town, which fell soon after.
 In 938, he raided the region around Malatya and captured the Byzantine fort of Charpete.
 Some Arabic sources report a major victory over Kourkouas himself, but the Byzantine advance does not seem to have been affected.
 His most important campaign in these early years was in 939–940, when he invaded southwestern Armenia and secured a pledge of allegiance and the surrender of a few fortresses from the local princes—the Muslim Kaysites of Manzikert and the Christian Bagratids of Taron and Gagik Artsruni of Vaspurakan—who had begun defecting to Byzantium, before turning west and raiding Byzantine territory up to Koloneia.
 This expedition temporarily broke the Byzantine blockade around Qaliqala, but Sayf al-Dawla's preoccupation with his brother's wars in Iraq over the next years meant that the success was not followed up.
 According to the historian Mark Whittow, this was a major missed chance: a more sustained policy could have made use of the Armenian princes' distrust of Byzantine expansionism, to form a network of clients and contain the Byzantines.
 Instead, the latter were given a free hand, which allowed them to press on and capture Qaliqala, cementing their dominance over the region.